 Retry based on numbers

-Retry based on numbers was the first mechanism introduced with Webhooks.
-For each webhook, one can configure up to 5 retry attempts.
-Between each attempt, Webhooks will wait for 30 seconds.
-That is a maximum wait time of 150 seconds.
+For each event of type in the app install, one can configure up to 5 retry attempts.
+Between each attempt, Webhooks will wait for 1 second.
+Maximum waiting time to be considered added by retry is 5 seconds.
 For example, consider the following configuration:

 {